USGS-WiM/Frame-Generator/README.md

 ![WiM](wimlogo.png)

-# Geonarratives (+ Generator)
+# Geonarratives Templates & Generator

-This project contains the WIM-Branded and Geoplatform-branded geonarratives/storymap templates as well as the generator for those templates.
+This project contains the USGS-Branded, Geoplatform-branded, and NPS-branded geonarrative/storymap templates as well as a simple webapp form to generate storymaps - located at https://wim.usgs.gov/geonarrative/generator

 ### Prerequisites